jeffeehsiung/jeffeehsiung/README.md

 - Key interests in Digital Signal Processing, Image Signal Processing, Computer Vision, Accelerator, and Deep Learning

 ### Projects 🛠️
-- **Ego Lane Detectoin**: The assignment involves processing LiDAR point cloud data without machine learning.
+- **Lane Detection LiDAR**: The assignment involves processing LiDAR point cloud data without machine learning to detect and mark the ego lane.
 It uses mathematical modeling and statistical methods for preprocessing and filtering.
 Lane markings are detected from the filtered data, ego lane grids are marked, and lanes are modeled using a cubic polynomial regressor.
 The regressor's fitting points are selected via RANSACRegressor for classifying inliers and outliers.
 - **Adaptive Notch Filter**: The is a lab assignment for the Research and Developemnt course of KU Leuven, where an adaptive notch filter is developed in both C and assembly on the C5515 platform.
 - **Adventure_Quest_C++**: Design a C++ graphis pixel-art like game focusing on extendability by employing polymorphism and employing MVC design pattern.
 Grpahics and Text-based representation dynamically switchable 🎮 (Nov 2023 - Dec 2023)
 - **Pet Facial Expression Recognition**: Classify your pet's emotion with our model!
 Enhancing human-pet interactions with ML Transfer Learning EfficientNet. 🐾🤖 (Oct 2023 - Dec 2023)